luloxi/evolution-DAO/README.md

 # 🐣 evolution-DAO: Khazum

+Decentralized Autonomous Organizations (DAOs) are self-governing entities that operate on the blockchain.
+They are designed to operate without a central authority and rely on smart contracts to make decisions.

 evolution-DAO is a DAO development repo for building different DAOs with increasing difficulty.

-This branch is for Khazum, the next step in difficulty after Khazi.
+This branch is for Khazum, the next step in difficulty after [Khazi](https://github.com/luloxi/evolution-DAO/tree/khazi).

-See the live version [here]()
+Todo: See the live version [here]()

 # 🚩 Khazum: Simple DAO

-We start off with a modified version of Khazi ([Minimum Viable DAO](https://github.com/luloxi/evolution-DAO/tree/khazi)) but using ERC20 as votes, built using the [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth) framework.
+We start off with a oversimplified version of a DAO using ERC20 as votes, built using the [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth) framework.
 It's a DAO for voting between two options with a deadline for the poll.

 Following this lesson instructions, you'll build a DAO with ERC20 tokens as votes, with a minimum amount of tokens to vote.